vertica/vertica-kubernetes/DEVELOPER.md

 ### Build and push the containers

-The [Makefile](./Makefile) provides a target that builds the containers and pushes them to the Kind cluster in the current context:
+The [Makefile](./Makefile) provides targest that build the images and push them to the Kind cluster in the current context:

 > **NOTE**
 > Due to the size of the Vertica image, this step might take up to 10 minutes.